aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-contract.md

 <h3>Parameters</h3>

-Parameters of any method depend on the smart contracts methods, defined in the `JSON interface`.
+Parameters of any method depend on the smart contract's methods, defined in the `JSON interface`.

 <h3>Returns</h3>